-Year 3 is composed of Topaz class taught by Miss Wykes and Ms Proctor, and Turquoise class taught by Ms Proctor, Mrs Ward and Mrs Moss.
-We also have fantastic teaching assistants, Mrs Dennis, Mrs Rodinova and Mrs Pujades who support learning across Year 3.
+Year 3 is composed of Topaz Class taught by Mr Wells and Turquoise Class taught by Ms Proctor and Ms Moss.
+We also have fantastic teaching assistants, Mrs Sanders, Mrs Farboud and Ms Wojciechowska, who support learning across Year 3.

 We encourage children to drink throughout the day.
 Please send your child in each day with a named water bottle.

 In Year 3 we love reading and we try to read as much as possible.
-We encourage parents to read regularly with their children and to record this in their child’s reading diary.
-Children may also record their own independent reading in their reading diary.
+We encourage parents to read regularly with their children and to record this in their child’s reading record.
+Children may also record their own independent reading in their reading record.

 We have an amazing library filled with a variety of books to enthuse all children’s interests.
 Children have the opportunity to take book out of the library, but we ask that, once they have finished the book, they return it before taking home another!

 Topaz Class – TUESDAY (indoor activities) and THURSDAY (outdoor activities)